Flank/flank/docs/host_binaries_solutions_comparison.md

 ### How to configure git annex?

-1. First, you need to install git annex
+1. First, you need to install git-annex

     ```bash